wbaisrobotics/Wattson/README.md

 The code for vision processing on the raspberrypi can be found in the vision directory.
 It also contains the necessary gradle scripts to build from source.

-Last years robot can be found [here](https://github.com/AIS-Robotics/Robot2016)
+### Docs
+The JavaDoc documentation is in the docs directory and can be viewed [here](https://wbaisrobotics.github.io/Robot2017/).

 ~[@aaronshappell](https://github.com/aaronshappell)